Part of the Speed audit

 Who this impacts most

 Content sites and blogs have a similar pattern.
 Readers who click through to a second or third article should not wait for the same stylesheet to download again.
-Caching makes page-to-page navigation feel instant.
+Caching makes page-to-page nav feel instant.

 How to fix it